 The latest issue of ACAMS Today features an article by Steven Kemmerling and Brian Arrington titled “Conflict and Uncertainty: Due Diligence Challenges for Marijuana-Related Businesses.”
 The article cites DSA’s analysis of marijuana-related Suspicious Activity Reports (SARs).
 The full article can be read here.

 It’s Suspicious to Not be Suspicious SEC Enforcement Chief Andrew Ceresney made headlines when he said: I can say that the number of firms that filed zero SARs or one SAR per year was disturbingly large.
 Unfortunately, Chief Ceresney did not provide the number of broker-dealer firms that filed zero or 1 SAR more »

 Dynamic Securities Analytics, Inc. (“DSA”) analyzed Suspicious Activity Reports (SARs) filed with FinCEN from March 2012 through March 2015 that identified “Bribery/Gratuity” as the activity at issue.
 The analysis was undertaken to understand the characteristics of customer activity identified as potential bribery from a financial institution’s viewpoint.
 Key Takeaways: 1,780 SARs were filed more »

 By Alison Jimenez, Dynamic Securities Analytics & Steven Kemmerling, Enhanced Compliance Solutions Pursuant to a Freedom of Information Act (FOIA) request, on April 6th the Financial Crimes Enforcement Network (“FinCEN”) provided Dynamic Securities Analytics (“DSA”) with new data on Suspicious Activity Report (“SAR”) activity relating to “marijuana industries.”
-In the disclosure to DSA, FinCEN reported that 3,157 more »
+In the disclosure to DSA, FinCEN reported more »